 Profits, Power, and Parties: Stories of the Original Crazy Rich Asians (23 October 2020)

 On Friday, 23 October 2020 at 7pm, I talked about “Profits, Power, and Parties: Stories of the Original Crazy Rich Asians” in a joint Friends of the Museum – Asian Civilisations Museum (FOM-ACM) event.
 More than a hundred participants attended the online talk.
 I would like to thank the many kind people who took the time to attend the talk, where I spoke on Seah Eu Chin and Seah Liang Seah.
 I would also like to thank both FOM and ACM for inviting me, and coordinating this successful Zoom talk.
-This would not have been possible without their help.

 Kopi Talk: Aukang and Montfort, Its Historic Education Hub (19 September 2020)

 On 19 September 2020, I launched My Father’s Kampung: A History of Aukang and Punggol at 3pm.
 This e-launch was kindly co-organised by World Scientific and Montfort Alumni and conducted over Zoom.
 I was privileged to have two guest speakers, Ng Kok Song and Brother Dominic Yeo-Koh, prominent Montfort alumni and former residents of Aukang.
 The sharing focused on Montfort, the Church of the Nativity, and Kangkar (a fishing village in Aukang), as well as the kampung spirit, and attracted slightly over a hundred people.
 I would like to thank everyone who attended my first Zoom sharing session (and first Facebook live session).
-And thank you to Mr Ng and Brother Dominic for the meaningful sharing.
+And special thanks to Mr Ng and Brother Dominic for the meaningful sharing.

 Singapore Heritage Festival 2020 – “Grandfather Stories” by Shawn Seah